-The following list contains the minimum recommended backup requirements for ImageNow.
+The following list contains the minimum recommended backup requirements for Perceptive Content.
 As needed, tailor these recommendations to your specific environment.

-- Back up the INOW6 database daily.
+- Back up the INOW database daily.
 To do this, you can perform a weekly full backup and daily incremental backups. - Back up the transaction log more frequently than daily, depending on your transaction volume.
-If you have a high transaction volume, set the transaction log backup more frequently.
-Some customers with large transaction volume back up the transaction log every five minutes, while others choose to do it hourly.
+If you have a high transaction volume, set the transaction log backup more frequently, such as every five to sixty minutes.
 If you have a low volume environment, set the transaction log to back up less frequently, such as twice daily.